hsanchez/hsanchez.github.io/posts/notes/_posts/2012-04-29-twitter-bullying-detection-report.md

 ---
 layout: default
-title: BullyingGraph
-description: ISM 245 class project.
+title: Bullying detection in social networks
 ---

-According to Google Analytics and to other sources, my data mining project titled "Twitter Bullying Detection" is getting some attention.
+According to Google Analytics and to other sources, my data mining (ISM 245 class) project titled "Twitter Bullying Detection" is getting some attention.
 An earlier version of the project report was hosted on the co-author of the project's [website](http://users.soe.ucsc.edu/~shreyask/index.html).
 This version is good in terms of communicating the project's main idea and motivation.
 However, I think it is